cockpit-project/cockpit-project.github.io/external/wiki/Workflow.md

 * If a commit fixes an issue, it should have a `Fixes #NNN` line.

-* Force pushing to master or other release branches is not allowed.
+* Force pushing to main or other release branches is not allowed.

-  The only way to get commits onto master is to rebase/merge a pull request onto it.
+  The only way to get commits onto main is to rebase/merge a pull request onto it.
 If you regret merging a pull request, revert its changes with a new pull request.

 * The main cockpit-project/cockpit repository should not have any work-in-progress branches.